arnoldssemuyaga/C4P-Diagnostics-Toolkit/C4P Diagnostic Tool Changelog.md

 - Basic support for BatteryInfoView and `systeminfo` retrieval.

 **Known Issues & Limitations:**
-- BatteryInfoView must be manually closed before script can continue.
 - No fallback logic if diagnostic tools are missing from expected directories.

 **Detailed Changelog**